 The heavenly visitor would be startled by any number of things.
 One would be that on the green would be players of mixed gender, they would be using coloured bowls and many of them would be also wearing coloured clothes.
 They might even be playing on an artificial or carpet green and the tournament might be under the auspices of an organisation foreign to his or her ears: Bowls North Harbour.

-In the 50s and 60s, of course, the sexes would be strictly segregated and should any woman be playing that afternoon she would be on either faraway back or green in a different area altogether.
+In the 50s and 60s, of course, the sexes would be strictly segregated and should any woman be playing that afternoon she would be on either a faraway back green or one green in a different area altogether.
 All of the players would be garbed in all white, some even in blazers and ties, and they would be delivering black bowls.
-And if the males were wearing hats they would be mainly of the Panama variety, nearly all would be puffing a cigarette and the tournament would be the Auckland centre’s.
+And if the males were wearing hats they would be mainly of the Panama variety, nearly all would be puffing cigarettes or pipes and the tournament would be under the Auckland centre’s auspices.
+If, too, the visit was to one of Harbour’s clubs on the Hibiscus Coast, Orewa, he or she might be even more mystified to find the bowlers playing on a carpet indoors under a roof,

 Today many of those changes are well embedded in most bowling clubs on the North Shore and beyond and some of the activities, which were linked with what was once mocked as “old man’s marbles,” have long since become archaic.
 No one now would ever contemplate, for example, bowls having the gender divide which persisted into the 1990s.

-Five of the clubs still affiliated to the centre are more than 100 years old: Devonport (founded in 1895), Northcote (1899), Stanley (in 1908) and Takapuna and Helensville (in 1912).
-This was in an age when the early Shore was very much an outlying suburb of Auckland city, separated only by a ferry ride across the Waitemata Harbour, and those clubs were very much part of what was even then a large and scattered Auckland centre.
+Four of the clubs still affiliated to the centre are more than 100 years old, Northcote (1899), Stanley (in 1908) and Takapuna and Helensville (in 1912).
+These clubs and others like Devonport, which folded just a few years ago, started more than a century ago when the early Shore was very much an outlying suburb of Auckland city, separated only by a ferry ride across the Waitemata Harbour.
+And those clubs were very much part of what was even then a large and scattered Auckland centre.

 And though some accommodation was made for women to play bowls from the early 20th century, it was not until the 1940s that women’s centres started in the major cities, Auckland, Wellington and Christchurch, and not until 1951 that a national women’s championship was held.
 However, in keeping with the rest of the country and the social mores of the time the genders remained apart.